quantumlib/qsim/docs/usage.md

 Bitstring files should contain bitstings (one bitstring per line) in text format.

-Example:
+Example (do not execute - see below):
 ```
-./qsimh_amplitudes.x -c ../circuits/circuit_q40 -d 47 -k 0,1,2,3,4,5,6,7,8,9,10,13,14,15,16,17,23,24 -t 8 -w 0 -p 0 -r 4 -i ../circuits/bitstrings_q40_s1 -o ampl_q40_s1_w0 -v 1
+./qsimh_amplitudes.x -c ../circuits/circuit_q40 -d 47 -k 0,1,2,3,4,5,6,7,8,9,10,13,14,15,16,17,23,24 -t 8 -w 0 -p 0 -r 13 -i ../circuits/bitstrings_q40_s1 -o ampl_q40_s1 -v 1
 ```

-Note that this could take a very long time to run, since parallelism on a single machine is limited by the -t flag and the available cores on the device.
+This command could take weeks to run, since parallelism on a single machine is limited by the -t flag and the available cores on the device.
 For large circuits like this, distributed execution is recommended.

 ### Distributed execution

 By setting -p to be greater than zero, the workload of qsimh_amplitudes can be distributed across multiple machines.
-Each machine will use the same arguments to `./qsimh_amplitudes.x`, with the exception of the -w flag, which specifies the path that machine will evaluate.
+Each machine should use the same arguments to `./qsimh_amplitudes.x`, with the exception of the -w flag, which specifies the path that machine will evaluate.

 Example:
 ```